Do you want to wear a succulent crown instead of a floral one? Make your own with DIY Succulent Crown in 10 Easy Steps!

 Keep stopping and standing back to see how it is looking because it is never too late to make some changes to the arrangement.

 Here are Succulents You Can Eat

 Step 8: Trim Your Wreath

-After all of the cuttings have been added to the circle it is then time for you to look at trimming it to make things tidier than they were before.
-This is important because it stands to reason that you will have various cuttings that are longer than others so they will be standing out from the crown and the entire thing will just look messy.
-To trim them, you simply need gardening scissors and take your time to work around the crown to just crop those cuttings that are too long and spoiling the look of the rest of the crown.
+After all of the cuttings have been added to the circle, it is then time for you to look at the trimmings of the DIY Succulent Crown to make things tidier than they were before.
+To trim them, you simply need gardening scissors and take your time to work around the crown just to crop those cuttings that are too long and spoil the look of the rest of the crown.

 Step 10: Just Enjoy the Crown

 So there you have it, the ten important steps that you should be looking to follow when you wish to create your very own succulent crown.
-As you can see, there is nothing that is actually going to be too difficult and as long as you have enough succulents to complete the job then you should really not run into any problems.
+As you can see, there is nothing that is going to be too difficult, and as long as you have enough succulents to complete the job, then you should not run into any problems.

 Hi!
 I work for a succulent grower in California.
 I’m writing a blog for my company about succulent trends and would love if I could use one of your pictures, citing you and directing people to your fabulous DIY.
 Would you be ok with that?
 Would you mind emailing me if that’s ok?